Frank1o3/discord-bot-example/README.md

 # Bot v1 - Simple Discord Bot Example in TypeScript

-Welcome to Bot v1, a simple example of creating a Discord bot using TypeScript and the discord.js library.
+Welcome this a simple example of creating a Discord bot using TypeScript and the discord.js library.
 This repository demonstrates the basic structure and functionality of a Discord bot, including command handling, encryption, and utility functions.

 ## Overview